tdq132/rpi-temperature-monitor/README.md

 # rpi-temperature-monitor

-Python scripts to monitor the temperature of a Raspberry Pi and power on/off a connected USB fan
+Python scripts to monitor the temperature of a Raspberry Pi and power on/off a connected USB fan.